Isaacs

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Isaacs has one of the highest income levels nationally, according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-The median income among taxpayers in Isaacs is $74,144, with an average income of $99,147.
-These figures compare to the Australian Capital Territory's median and average incomes of $72,206 and $85,981 respectively.
-By September 2025, estimates based on a 9.26% Wage Price Index growth suggest the median income will be approximately $81,010 and the average income $108,328.
-The 2021 Census ranks Isaacs' household, family, and personal incomes between the 93rd and 94th percentiles nationally.
-In terms of income distribution, 31.7% of Isaacs' community (743 individuals) earn over $4,000 annually, contrasting with the region where the majority fall into the $1,500 - $2,999 bracket at 34.3%.
-Economic strength is evident with 45.3% of households achieving high weekly earnings exceeding $3,000, indicating elevated consumer spending.
+The suburb of Isaacs has one of the highest income levels nationally, according to AreaSearch aggregated ATO data for financial year 2023.
+The median income among taxpayers in Isaacs is $74,144 and the average income stands at $99,147.
+This compares to ACT's figures of $72,206 and $85,981 respectively.
+Based on Wage Price Index growth from financial year 2023 to September 2025, estimated incomes are approximately $81,010 (median) and $108,328 (average).
+The 2021 Census shows household, family, and personal incomes in Isaacs rank between the 93rd and 94th percentiles nationally.
+In terms of income distribution, 31.7% of individuals earn more than $4,000 annually, contrasting with the region's leading bracket of $1,500 - $2,999 at 34.3%.
+Notably, 45.3% of households achieve high weekly earnings exceeding $3,000, indicating robust consumer spending.
 After housing costs, residents retain 90.5% of their income, reflecting strong purchasing power.
-The suburb's SEIFA income ranking places it in the 9th decile.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income